Wyatt Hubert

-Wyatt Anthony Hubert (born June 13, 1998) is an American football defensive end who is currently a free agent.
-He played college football at Kansas State.
+Wyatt Anthony Hubert (born June 13, 1998) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the Kansas State Wildcats.

-Career
+Professional career

-Hubert was drafted by the Cincinnati Bengals in the seventh round, 235th overall, of the 2021 NFL Draft.
+Hubert was selected by the Cincinnati Bengals in the seventh round, 235th overall, of the 2021 NFL draft.
 He signed his four-year rookie contract with Cincinnati on May 17.
 On July 26, 2021, it was announced that Hubert had suffered a torn pectoral in the offseason.
 He was placed on the reserve/non-football injury list to start the 2021 season.
 Hubert announced his retirement on August 13, 2022.
 On February 28, 2023, he announced he was returning to football via Twitter.